laurentcbn/obstacle/README.md

 **Minimal techno step sequencer — AU plugin for macOS**

-A 6-track, 16-step drum machine and melodic sequencer with a dark web-based UI, built with JUCE 8.
+A 6-track, 16-step drum machine and melodic sequencer, built with JUCE 8.
 Inspired by Trentemøller, Nils Frahm, and the Elektron workflow.

 ---